Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Multi-FR: Multi-stakeholder Fairness-aware Recommendation

-Although there are no analytical solutions for more than two objectives in a MOO problem, we can still utilize the analytical solution of two objectives to conduct the line search efficiently.
-This technique is proposed in~\cite{DBLP:conf/nips/SenerK18} based on the Frank-Wolf algorithm~\cite{Frank-Wolf, DBLP:conf/icml/Jaggi13}, where the details are shown in Algorithm~\ref{alg: Frank-Wolf Solver}.
+Although there are no analytical solutions for more than two objectives in an MOO problem, we can still borrow the analytical solution of two objectives to conduct the line search efficiently.
+This technique was proposed by~\citet{DBLP:conf/icml/Jaggi13} to accelerate the convergence of the Frank-Wolfe algorithm~\cite{Frank-Wolf}.
+Specifically, as shown in Algorithm~\ref{alg: Frank-Wolfe Solver}, the procedure with the same idea of Eq.~\ref{eq:twoMOO} is regarded as a subroutine to compute the $w^*$ on line 6.
+The scaling factors generated by the Frank-Wolfe Solver satisfy the KKT conditions aforementioned.